VSI Media Robot Utility Installation and User Guide

 The following command descriptions show the general command syntax.

 For commands that involve cartridges, such as LOAD and MOVE, you can optionally specify the cartridge name as it appears on the barcode.
-If the media robot has a vision capability, MRU can determine the bar code value before actually executing the command.
+MRU can determine the bar code value before actually executing the command.
 If the specified bar code is not the bar code value at the source, the command fails before processing any farther.
 If the media robot does not qualify bar codes, the bar code value is ignored.

 INJECT